Umbrella (song)

-"Umbrella" is a song by Barbadian singer Rihanna from her third studio album, Good Girl Gone Bad (2007).
-It features American rapper Jay-Z, who co-wrote the song with its producers Tricky Stewart and Kuk Harrell, with additional writing from The-Dream.
-"Umbrella" is a pop, hip hop and R&B song with rock elements.
+"Umbrella" is a song by Barbadian singer Rihanna, released worldwide on March 29, 2007, through Def Jam Recordings as the lead single and opening track from her third studio album, Good Girl Gone Bad (2007).
+Its featured artist, American rapper Jay-Z, co-wrote the song with its producers Tricky Stewart and Kuk Harrell, with additional writing contributions coming from The-Dream.